 - If the student is unable to comply with a clinical site's health & safety requirements for medical or religious reasons, the student may request an exemption or accommodation directly from the clinical site. - The student would fill out the Request for Clinical Site Vaccination (or Other) Exemption/ Accommodation Form and return it to the MCN Office Administrator (OA) associated with the student's program of study.
-The OA will then email the request to the clinical site contact person for approval or denial.
+The OA will then email the request form to Student Access and Accommodation Services (SAAS).
+SAAS will review and provide an exemption request letter which students must provide to their clinical site.
+The OA will contact the clinical site contact person to determine if exemptions are permitted.
 If the request is approved, the student may attend clinical.
 If the request is denied, the student may request a replacement site.